Art Leads to Transformation, Evolution, Change

 BECOME A MEMBER

-The Foundation, a leader in physique culture education, engages 25,000 followers annually and promotes human rights, social justice, and civil rights awareness through education and commemoration of the photography of the mid-20th century.
+The Museum, a leader in physique culture education, engages 25,000 followers annually and promotes human rights, social justice, and civil rights awareness through education and commemoration of the photography of the mid-20th century.
 Through our archives, collections, and programs, our education assists students and visitors in understanding the causes, signs, and consequences of censorship, racism, and stereotyping in any society.

 The lower down the social scale we go, the more virulent forms of prejudice are we able to discover, and the more ignorant are the excuses given to justify attitudes often completely lacking in logic.